 Approach to Therapy

 Megan provides both short and long term individual psychotherapy for women and their families.
-Her treatment approach is collaborative, and depending on a client’s particular needs, Megan utilizes a combination of Cognitive Behaviour Therapy, Compassion-Focussed Therapy, Acceptance and Commitment Therapy, Mindfulness, and Schema Therapy.
+Her treatment approach is collaborative, and depending on a client’s particular needs, Megan utilizes a combination of Cognitive Behaviour Therapy, Compassion-Focussed Therapy, Acceptance and Commitment Therapy, Mindfulness, Schema Therapy, and Clinical Hypnosis.
 Megan also draws upon attachment theory and psychodynamic approaches to better understand and address the impact of earlier life experiences on current difficulties.
 Megan also liaises closely with GPs, Psychiatrists and Maternal Child Health Nurses to ensure the best possible care for clients.

 Registered with the Psychology Board of Australia (PBA)